Metastable states, quasi-stationary distributions and soft measures: Model and results

+The limit in~\eqref{Yaglom} is called a {\em Yaglom limit} after Yaglom showed the existence of such limits in the case of branching processes~\cite{Y}.
+In our context of finite state spaces, the existence of such a limit, that does not depend on the starting point $x$, simply follows from the Perron-Frobenius theorem.
+In Sections~\ref{soft_therm_trans_mix} and~\ref{soft_p} these properties will be rederived in a slightly more general context.

-Our first result states that if $1/\phi_\cR^*$, the mean exit time for the system started in $\mu_\cR^*$, is large with respect $1/\gamma_\cR$, the relaxation time of the reflected process, then the quasi-stationary measure $\mu_\cR^*$ is close to the restricted ensemble $\mu_\cR$.
-More precisely, defining, for all $x$ in $\cR$,
+Our first result states that if $1/\phi_\cR^*$, the mean exit time for the system started in $\mu_\cR^*$, is large with respect to $1/\gamma_\cR$, the relaxation time of the reflected process, then the quasi-stationary measure $\mu_\cR^*$ is close to the restricted ensemble $\mu_\cR$.
+This is similar to Lemma 10 (b) in \cite{AB}.
+More precisely, for all $x$ in $\cR$, let us define